I've been running self-hosted services for a while now. What started as "can I host my own stuff?" turned into a setup that works for my needs.

 Here's what I've learned along the way:

-Start small and grow: I started with just the Pi running one service.
+Start small: I started with just the Pi running one service.
 Good thing I didn't try to build everything at once.

-Tailscale works well: Before this I was doing the whole port forwarding dance and it was painful.
-Tailscale makes things simpler and more secure.
+Tailscale works: Before this I was doing port forwarding and it was painful.
+Tailscale is simpler and more secure.

-Monitor everything, but keep it simple: I used to run the whole Prometheus/Grafana stack for monitoring, but it was overkill for my setup.
+Monitor, but keep it simple: I used to run Prometheus/Grafana for monitoring, but it was overkill.
 Switched to Beszel and it's simpler.
-I still keep Prometheus around for custom metrics and experiments, but for basic system monitoring, Beszel does the job.
+I still keep Prometheus around for custom metrics, but for basic system monitoring, Beszel does the job.

-Git helps, even if you're not disciplined: All my configs live in git repos.
-I'm not great about committing and pushing regularly, but having the history there means I won't completely forget how things were configured.
+Git helps: All my configs live in git repos.
+I'm not great about committing regularly, but having the history means I won't forget how things were configured.

 This isn't about saving money.
-Sure, the whole setup costs me about $17/month versus what would probably be $100+ for equivalent managed services, but that's not the point.
+The setup costs me about $17/month versus what would be $100+ for managed services, but that's not the point.

-The value is in the tinkering and learning.
-When you're working with limited hardware, you figure out how things actually work.
+The value is in tinkering and learning.
+When you work with limited hardware, you figure out how things work.
 You learn about networking, storage, deployment, and system administration by doing it yourself.

-It's not production-grade or mission-critical.
+It's not production-grade.
 It's a playground.
 If something breaks, I fix it when I get around to it.
 The point is experimenting with what's possible on minimal resources.

-Building this self-hosted setup has been enjoyable.
-It's about having control over my digital services and understanding how they work.
-My bookmarks, my RSS feeds, even my password manager run on hardware I control.
+I like having control over my services and understanding how they work.
+My bookmarks, RSS feeds, and password manager run on hardware I control.

-That said, privacy and de-googling aren't my main concerns here, especially for data I can't afford to lose.
-I still use cloud services when it makes sense.
-Google Drive for important documents, Gmail for email, GitHub for code repositories.
-The point isn't to replace everything, but to experiment and learn with the stuff that's fun to tinker with.
+That said, privacy and de-googling aren't my main concerns, especially for data I can't afford to lose.
+I still use Google Drive for important documents, Gmail for email, GitHub for code.
+The point isn't to replace everything.
+It's to experiment and learn with stuff that's fun to tinker with.

-The hybrid setup (local + cloud) works well.
-I get control over my services and can still access them when I'm not home.
-Plus, I've learned things that make me better at my day job.
+The hybrid setup (local + cloud) works.
+I get control and can still access things when I'm not home.
+Plus, I've learned things that help at my day job.

 If you're thinking about self-hosting, just start.
 Grab a Raspberry Pi, pick one service, and try it.
 You'll make mistakes, but that's how you learn.